senadawr/CMSC302-IMRAD/README.md

 ```

 ### Benchmarking
-To run benchmarks on the provided example files:
+To run benchmarks on the provided example files, use the batch file:
 ```
-python benchmark_huffman.py
+run_benchmark.bat
 ```
 Results will be saved in `benchmark_results.txt`.